-- 1. Applies to mode B only. - 2.
-Setup determines an "ST-target temp" which is similar to DT related with EZ-Mate or EB-A type temperature set point.
+- Applies to mode B only. - Setup determines an "ST-target temp" which is similar to DT related with EZ-Mate or EB-A type temperature set point.
 The operating set point is ST-target plus front dial boost selection. - 3.
-This ST-target temp can be increased with the front dial boost setting, see page 1. - 4.
-When the attached mode B sequence chart has checkmarks in STG1, stage 1 only is active and operates at ST-target temp and boost. - 5.
-When the mode B sequence chart has checkmarks in STG2-4, all stages operate at ST-target temp and boost.
+This ST-target temp can be increased with the front dial boost setting, see page 1. - When the attached mode B sequence chart has checkmarks in STG1, stage 1 only is active and operates at ST-target temp and boost. - When the mode B sequence chart has checkmarks in STG2-4, all stages operate at ST-target temp and boost.

 Note: This supplement electric module can only operate with the heat pump/compressor Y1 or Y2 functions.
-Because the blower is hardware connected to the HP-Y1 and HP-Y2 terminal block, the compressor plus AUX EL, that configuration must include a gas (or fossil fuel) furnace which is activated by SW OVER.
+Because the blower is hardware connected to the HP-Y1 and HP-Y2 terminal block, the compressor must be active.
+If there is a hardware configuration arrangement where heating is needed below compressor plus AUX EL, that configuration must include a gas (or fossil fuel) furnace which is activated by SW OVER.
 However, under special short term installation conditions, if there is a desire to run AUX only (without compressor) the yellow wire at the ICM board Y tab can be disconnected.